How to Apply

 - Follow the application instructions

-- University Transcripts.
-All transcripts should be submitted through Law School Admissions Council’s Credential Assembly Service.
+All transcripts should be submitted through Law School Admissions Council's Credential Assembly Service.
 (Please note that LSAC charges fees for services through the Credential Assembly Service.)

-- At least one recommender should be from a faculty member at the institution awarding the first law degree.
+At least one letter of recommendation should be from a faculty member at the institution awarding the first law degree.
 If not, please explain why this is not available in the appropriate departmental question on the application.
 Applicants who hold an LLM degree must submit at least one recommendation from an instructor at the institution that granted their LLM degree.
 The strongest recommendations are substantive and detail the applicant's analytical abilities and writing skills.
 It is worth making a significant effort to communicate with your recommenders regarding the need for detail.